GSA-TTS/FAC-transition-site/src/info/updates/index.md

     </div>
 </div>

-The Clearinghouse typically sees between 700 and 900 audit submissions on March 30th; in 2022, Census saw close to 2000 audits submitted in one day.
+The Clearinghouse typically sees between 700 and 900 audit submissions on March 30th.
+In 2022, the Census Bureau saw close to 2000 audits submitted in one day.

-We are doing a number of things that are largely invisible to users to prepare for this submission volume.
-Normally, we run two "copies" of the FAC to handle submissions.
-This means that, if two people are uploading audits to the FAC, one might get "FAC 1," and the other "FAC 2," so that they both get a performant experience.
-As we go into March, we are increasing that number to 10, and are prepared to double that to 20 if necessary.
+We're doing many things to prepare for this submission volume.
+Since our launch, we've run two "copies" of the FAC to handle submissions.
+This means that, if two people are uploading audits to the FAC, one might get "FAC 1," and the other "FAC 2," so they both experience good web performance.
+As we go into March, we are increasing that number to 10, and can double that to 20 if necessary.
 This way, if 10 people are uploading data at the same time, they will each experience the same level of performance.

-This is made possible because the FAC is built on top of technologies like [cloud.gov](https://cloud.gov) and [login.gov](https://login.gov), which are designed for exactly this kind of scenario.
+This is possible because the FAC is built on top of technologies like [cloud.gov](https://cloud.gov) and [Login.gov](https://login.gov).

 ### What's next?

-We're keeping our eyes firmly on March.
-Looking over the next few months, we are:
+We're keeping our focus on March.
+Looking ahead to the next few months, we'll be:

-- **Focusing on performance improvements** and growing our team’s capacity for user support so that the auditors and auditees are well-supported during this time.
+- Focusing on performance improvements and growing our team’s capacity for user support.

-- **Providing documentation** regarding the migration of Census data to GSA and how to use it effectively.
+- Providing documentation on the migration of historical and how to use it.

-- **Improving search**, both to support Federal oversight work as well as the public’s experience with FAC data.
+- Improving search to support Federal oversight work and the public’s use of FAC data.

 <h2 id="general" >General updates</h3>